Storidge/cio-user-docs/guidebook/minikube_and_storidge.md

 Run `docker version` to confirm both the client and server are running.

-Kubernetes recommends systemd as the Docker cgroup driver.
-See guide at https://kubernetes.io/docs/setup/cri/ for Centos/RHEL installs.
+Kubernetes recommends using systemd for the Docker cgroup driver.
+Update the docker config file with:

 ```
 cat > /etc/docker/daemon.json <<EOF